 How is Valentine’s Day celebrated in Japan?

 Valentine’s Day in Japan is all about the chocolate.
 Usually, women give chocolate to not only their partners but also to coworkers, classmates, and friends.
-Many opt for small boxes or even Kit Kat bars from the convenience store, but others roll up their sleeves and get to making chocolate by themselves.
+Many opt for small boxes or even Kit-Kat bars from the convenience store, but others roll up their sleeves and get to making chocolate by themselves.
 While the pressure falls on women and girls to be chocolate couriers every February 14, there is a day when they can relax and receive chocolate from the men and boys …

 What is White Day?

-White Day is held a month after Valentine’s Day, on March 14, and if you couldn’t guess by the name, is all about white chocolate.
+White Day is held a month after Valentine’s Day, on March 14, and if you couldn’t guess by the name, it is all about white chocolate.
 This is the day when the recipients of Valentine’s Day treats give back — this is usually done by men.

 Note that times are changing and many are putting their feet down against Valentine’s Day gender-based obligations.